Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 7

 two battleships suddenly turned inwards

-together, steamed along Either side of
+together, steamed along Either side o /

-fleet of then picking up the transports
+fleet & then picking up the transports

-steamed in a winding, course towards
+steamed in a winding course towards

 Imbros.